KrabCode/LazySketches/README.md

-# Sketchbook
+# LazySketchbook
-Processing sketches using the LazyGui library
+Processing sketches made using the LazyGui library